 If you’re like us, your morning (and afternoon) coffee is essential.
-It helps you wake up and gets you through hour after hour of work.
-Sometimes, it accompanies a conversation with friends or coworkers.
-And other times, you’re grabbing an espresso on the way to the gym.
+It helps you wake up and keeps you grinding through your day.

-Thankfully, no matter how you take your coffee, Pittsburgh has you covered.
-Find your favorite by stopping by these local spots.
+Thankfully, whether you take your cup of joe strong, weak, hot, iced, or anything in between, the Pittsburgh coffee scene has you covered.
+Hunt down your favorite by testing out all of these local spots.

 “A mano” means by hand in Italian — and that’s just what you’ll get at this Lawrenceville mainstay.
-Its lattes (that chai though), teas, and pastries, as well as its extremely friendly baristas led by owner Matt Gebis, have become the talk of the town among yinzers and visitors.
-And with your caffeine fix in mano, settle in and check out the rustic brick walls adorned with eclectic paintings by local artists.
+Its lattes (that chai though), teas, and pastries, as well as its extremely friendly baristas led by owner Matt Gebis, have become the talk of the town among locals and visitors.
+They’ve become so popular that they’ve found their way over to The South Side with a new shop on East Carson Street.
+Settle in at either spot and admire all the local artwork while you sip on your choice of coffee or espresso.

 “Adda” is a Bengali word that, in short, means a place for conversation — and this Shadyside spot lives up to its name.
 Adda features a particular region of the world every month through artwork and their menu of delicious teas, coffees, and pastries.
 And check out their “High Tea” on the second and fourth weekends of every month — you can try their entire tea menu!

-From coffee and tea, espresso, and iced drink selections to their “Fancy” drinks (pour over, Chemex, and french press) to their “This’n’at” extras (an oats tea & yogurt smoothie, Blume honey water), this East Liberty coffee shop has it all.
-They use a special Sivetz Roaster to reduce burning and smoking during roasting, making for a less acidic, more robust flavor in their coffees (less jet fuel-like).
+From coffee and tea, espresso, and iced drink selections to their “Fancy” drinks (pour over, Chemex, and french press), this East Liberty coffee shop has it all.
+They use a special Sivetz Roaster to reduce burning and smoking during roasting, making for a less acidic, more robust flavor in their coffees (A.K.A. less jet fuel-like).
 And they don’t stop at beverages.
-Pair your drink with their famous chocolate covered espresso beans, an ice cream sandwich, or a gluten-free doughnut.
+Pair your drink with their famous chocolate covered espresso beans, an ice cream sandwich, or a gluten-free donut.

-Tazza D’oro is Italian for “cup of gold,” and that’s just what you’ll get at this coffeehouse in Highland Park.
-Their partnership with Counter Culture Coffee allows them to source from single-farmer lots, making this coffee taste good and feel good.
-They also put a great deal of effort into training their baristas — a.k.a you won’t have to limit your visits to avoid lattes by certain baristas (we can’t be the only ones that’ve done this).
+Tazza D’oro is Italian for “cup of gold,” and that’s just what you’ll get at this coffeehouse.
+Their partnership with Counter Culture Coffee allows them to source from single-farmer lots, making this coffee taste good and make feel even better.
+They also put a great deal of effort into training their baristas too, meaning you won’t have to limit your visits to avoid lattes by certain baristas (we can’t be the only ones that have done this).
+Check them out in Highland Park or at their newly-opened shop in Millvale.

-If you aren’t looking for this spot, you might walk right by.
-If you did, turn around and go back.
+If you aren’t looking for this South Side spot, you might walk right by.
+Nestled between buildings, Delanie’s is a coffee shop you’ll want to turn around for.
 The open-air storefront and lofted second floor are an awesome place to get some work done.
 And besides the stellar coffee menu, you’ll have your choice of snacks.
-Grab a juice, smoothie, sandwich, soup, or salad to fuel your work sesh or stuff in your bag for lunch.
+Grab a juice, smoothie, sandwich, soup, or salad to fuel your work sesh.

 Picture this: It’s 6am.
 You’re walking down Sarah Street, groggy and less than excited to be up this early.
 You happen upon Big Dog.
 There’s an oatmeal bar and Intelligentsia coffee inside.
 Need we say more?
 But if it’s 6 pm, replace oatmeal bar with burning fireplace.
 Either way, it’s a dream come true.